 Almost yes, but it still lacks the diversity of Docker-specific tools like Portainer, Watchtower, etc., yet it does not require a separate daemon to run containers, which reduces the attack surface for potential security vulnerabilities.

-So, that’s all the difference between Podman and Docker a beginner should know.
-If any question is still in your mind then do tell us in the comment section.
+So, that’s all the difference between Podman and Docker that a beginner should know.
+If any question is still on your mind, then do tell us in the comment section.

 Till then, peace!